What is the goal of the first-preparatory work?

 Because many of the processes used to open salts are very similar, iatrochemists looked for medicines that were very easy to assimilate.
 The only difference in many cases was the lack of reiterations.

 Can we say that the matter is just one in the first work?

 No, in the first-preparatory work, there can be several raw matters.

 What are the most difficult raw matters?

 What is calcined metal?
 And what is it for?

 It is a metal reduced to very fine powder by strong oxidation at a crucible or furnace to get free from any previous water and make it ready to absorb humidity again.
-Concerning metallic gold, although modern science denies it, it can be calcined too.
+Although modern science denies metallic gold, it can be calcined too.
 Don’t underestimate the oxidizing property of alkahest.
 It is used when we need a fine metal powder.

 What is the most “Spiritual” part of the first work?

-The putrefaction, as it frees all the spirits within the raw matter.
-In fact, the putrefactive stages in the first work must be performed in well-closed containers.
+The putrefaction as it frees all the spirits within the raw matter.
+The putrefactive stages in the first work must be performed in well-closed containers.

 How many putrefactions are there in the first work?